Kasilov/Dreier win again in extremis

 en_GB

-Together with our media partner Swiss Sport TV, we are offering an uncommented live stream with all the decisions and award ceremonies from the Standard Swiss Championships in Wettingen.
-So if you can't be there, you can still watch it live.
+On Saturday, 21 March (STD SM) and Sunday, 22 March (10-dance SM), we will offer an uncommented live stream with all decisions and award ceremonies of the Swiss Championships in Baden.
+So if you can't be there, you can still watch live.

 Days